How to Get Rid of Shin Splints

 Another amazing help to this pesky problem is paying attention to and changing up your everyday postures which can contribute to Shin Splints and other running injuries.

-) have given me valuable insight into working with athletes for both the care of injuries as well as for the improvement of athletic performance.
+My own athletic endeavours along with my education and experience (including my many injuries 🙂 ) have given me valuable insight into working with athletes for both the care of injuries as well as for the improvement of athletic performance.

 We are just coming down from a busy time for running athletes as many have just finished participating in Fall Marathons.
-This is the time of year that I begin to see many athletes in my office with aches and pains associated with running and they are ready to get healthy over the off season..
+This is the time of year that I begin to see many athletes in my office with aches and pains associated with running and they are ready to get healthy over the off season.

 Happy Running